semgrep/semgrep/README.md

 $ eval $(opam env)
 ```

-Once OPAM is installed, you need to install the dependent
+Once OPAM is installed, you need to install the library pfff,
-libraries pfff, the OCaml frontend reason, and the build system dune:
+the OCaml frontend reason, and the build system dune:

 ```
 $ opam install pfff